Ginxss/tfds/README.md

 *Exceptions:* Throws a tf::exception if the list is empty.

-Returns a constant reference to the first value in the list:
+Returns a reference to the first value in the list:
 ```
 int first_value = list.front();
 ```